 Cheap drugstore hairbrushes made of plastic bristles can pull and break hair.
 We all know that.
 But thankfully, gentler boar-bristle brushes are becoming more popular and popping up at the drugstores.
 You can now get a great brush for less than $20.
-(A great one is the Marilyn Brush Downtown New Yorker, $13.)
-Boar bristles might cost you more than the plastic brushes, but there's no need to go for a Mason Pearson ($146).
+A great one is the Marilyn Brush Downtown New Yorker, $13.

 Only keep around the tiny brushes that come with department store makeup for touch-ups on the go.
 You'll get a much smoother, flawless finish with a professional makeup brush.